How Astrocyte works

 - Astrocyte delegates retain/recall to the engine and applies policy around it

-Most users start with Tier 1.
+Most users start with storage providers.
 See Storage backend setup for configuring backends.

 MIP: declarative routing